masx200/Gemini-CLI-UI/docs/tools/mcp-server.md

 2. **Establishes connections** using appropriate transport mechanisms (Stdio, SSE, or Streamable HTTP)
 3. **Fetches tool definitions** from each server using the MCP protocol
-4. **Sanitizes and validates** tool schemas for compatibility with the Gemini API
+4. **Sanitizes and validates** tool schemas for compatibility with the qwen API
 5. **Registers tools** in the global tool registry with conflict resolution